-The Swiss Center for Conflict Research, Management and Resolution is a multidisciplinary study and research center that was established in 1999.
+The Swiss Center is a multidisciplinary study and research center that was established in 1999.
 The Center is located in the Faculty of Social Sciences, the Mount Scopus campus, at the Hebrew University of Jerusalem and is open for students and researchers from diverse areas that share an interest in the Center's main areas of research.
 The Center is devoted to studying the sources and causes of domestic and external conflicts in general and in Israel in particular.
 It explores the methods, techniques and strategies that can help manage and resolve these conflicts from different disciplinary points of view, including social psychology, international relations and political science, communication and media studies, sociology, education and law.

 The activities of the Swiss Center fall into four main categories:

 - Multidisciplinary Masters and Doctoral Study Program: This program is intended for advanced students in the social sciences who want to study and acquire skills in conflict management and resolution in different areas.
 Students learn about the theories, methodologies, strategies and techniques for managing and resolving conflicts, and for solving problems between social, economic, ethnic and political groups, as well as states.

 - Mediation and Negotiation Training Program: This program trains mediators for work in the Israeli mediation system.
 Such mediators, in tandem with the relevant authorities, can help relieve the burden of an overloaded court system.
 Students who have backgrounds in psychology, sociology, social work, international relations, education, law, and communication concentrate on gaining skills within the program, supplemented by an internship in community, municipal, and government offices.
 The Center also encourages the development of special programs for intervention in the education system, especially high schools.